 Long Live the Data Warehouse!

 Big Data may be the future, but there’s little evidence that the demand for the Data Warehouse solutions will be slowing down anytime soon.

 As with all technology, the tools, technology, architecture and processes used to create a Data Warehouse have changed over the years.
-If you don’t keep up-to-date, YOUR Data Warehouse may become obsolete, and you will have to find a time to upgrade or replace it.
+If you don’t keep up-to-date, YOUR Data Warehouse may become obsolete, and you will have to find a time to upgrade and bring it to life again.
 The concept itself is here to stay.

 The Influence of Big Data on the Data Warehouse

 A Data Warehouse is designed to provide “one source of the truth” for all of your company’s operational information.
 By pulling data from multiple databases, spreadsheets, and business systems, companies can then analyze and track key performance indicators that factor in all aspects of the business – accounting, production, sales, HR, etc.